dilannet777/report_tool_api/README.md

 This framework appliable to any application based on MVC.

-An application based on the MVC pattern should be composed of three parts:
+An application based on the MVC pattern which has been composed of three parts:

    * delivery mechanism: Json response (user request handling and server response creation)
    * service layer: application logic